 If this is true for children, then it stands to reason that adults would also detoxify from pesticides upon eating an organic diet, and from choosing organically-grown versions of heavily-sprayed produce.

 The Official Dirty Dozen

 I understand that it’s not easy to buy every food organically grown, but we must keep in mind that accumulated toxins make it harder to maintain a desirable alkaline pH.

 What makes this list so helpful is that if due to availability or other reasons you must choose between organic and conventional produce, you’ll have a handy reference to aid you in deciding which ones to buy organic and a concise resource of their bone health benefits.
 So let’s begin with…

 This delicious berry has now replaced apples’ five-year run as the most heavily sprayed crop.
 A whopping 300 pounds of pesticides per acre are applied to strawberries in California fields, artificially jump-starting and prolonging the growing season and increasing yield.

-This is crucial in light of the fact that strawberries are anti-inflammatory and rich in Vitamin C and antioxidants, earning them a place in the Save Our Bones Program’s Foundation Foods.
+This is crucial in light of the fact that strawberries are anti-inflammatory and rich in Vitamin C and antioxidants, earning them a place in the Osteoporosis Reversal Program’s Foundation Foods.
 Research also shows that these remarkable berries have many other health benefits, including pain relief and even reduced risk of esophageal cancer.
 So to keep from undermining the health benefits of strawberries and to take full advantage of all they have to offer, it’s particularly important to choose organic.

 Once at the top of the list, apples have dropped to the second position in 2016 (but of course, they are still heavily sprayed with pesticides).
 Apples contain a flavonoid called phloridzin, which has been shown to increase bone density and decrease inflammation.
 They’re rich in Vitamin C, fiber, and boron, and a lot of their goodness is found in the peel.
 So organic is essential!